 TitlesAssociate Professor of Theater

-I believe there is an inherent wisdom every person can access through awareness and practice.
-I work to create a safe place where the actor can begin to take risks—physically, emotionally, intellectually and creatively—and by leaping into the unknown, gain confidence and develop a creative voice and physical expressivity.
+I work to create a brave space where the actor can begin to take risks—physically, emotionally, creatively—and by leaping into the unknown, gain confidence, a creative voice and physical expressivity.

 Kate Kohler Amory joined the Conservatory in 2017 and is an associate professor of theater.